Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Archetype-Definitions.md

 To target a specific Policy Assignment, create a new `map()` entry using the Policy Assignment `name` field as the `key`.
 The `value` should be an `object({})` containing `key/value` pairs for each `parameter` needed by the Policy Assignment.

-  > Note that parameters are specified as simple `key/value` pairs, and do not require the same structure used in native ARM templates.
+  > **NOTE:** that parameters are specified as simple `key/value` pairs, and do not require the same structure used in native ARM templates.

 - `access_control` provides the option to add user-specified Role Assignments which will be added to the specified Management Group.
 To avoid a direct dependency on the [Azure Active Directory Provider][azuread_provider], this module requires the input to be a list of Object IDs for each Azure AD object you want to assign the specified permission.